 What do SMBs need to do to get their business plan right?

 As small and mid-sized businesses (SMBs) should know, there are several first points of contact vital to make the right initial impression.
-In the thirty years as a business advisor, I have seen countless SMBs get these initial points of contact wrong.
+In my thirty years as a business advisor, I have seen countless SMBs get these initial points of contact wrong.
 And if aware of them, SMBs still do not correct them.
 Many of these businesses are in the technology sector.

 There are five main basics; telephone answering, business card, website, first meeting and business plan.
 The last one is, by far, the most important.
 Especially in the initial stages of business set-up and expansion.
 In this blog article, we cover how to put together a business plan.
 The right way.

 A typical business plan being drafted by an SMB will at most have two authors.
 The vast majority will have just one.
 In fact, on a percentage basis of 10k plus advised clients over the last 31 years, I would say 98% of plans are by sole authors.